 Among Spain’s high-rise hotels and tourist hotspots are a host of untouched seaside havens.
-We’ve lined up 10 of the best alternatives to mass tourism, from boutique hotels and quiet seaside towns on Spain’s south coast, to colorful fishing villages on northern Spain’s rugged, less visited coastline.
+We’ve lined up the best resorts by the sea, including boutique hotels and quiet coastal towns on the south coast and colourful fishing villages on northern Spain’s rugged shores.

 Hotel Maria Cristina, a Luxury Collection Hotel

 Courtesy of Hotel Maria Cristina, a Luxury Collection Hotel / Expedia

 Turn-of-the-century grandeur meets Hollywood glitz in San Sebastián, one of Spain’s most glamorous seaside resorts.
 Channel old-school luxury at the Hotel Maria Cristina, welcoming guests since 1912.
 Rooms and suites feel palatial with contemporary touches, such as feather duvets and luxury bath products.
 The hotel bar has a regal atmosphere, while the restaurant, Café Saigon, harks back to Southeast Asia with a pan-Asian menu.
 The Hotel Maria Cristina is also just a short walk to La Concha beach.

 Just 20 minutes outside San Sebastián, in the Basque countryside, the Arima Hotel offers a tranquil stay.
 Panoramic windows highlight the natural landscape, while the rooftop pool makes you feel like you’re practically swimming among the treetops.
 The purpose-built hotel also boasts some seriously impressive green credentials.
 It’s heated geothermally and has water reuse systems in place, and there are also electric charging points for cars and bike hire.